cryptrunner49/goargs/README.md

-# GoArgonaut 🏹🚀
+# ArGonaut 🏹🚀

-**GoArgonaut** is an easy-to-use CLI argument parser for Go that automatically generates documentation for every command and flag—keeping your docs up-to-date effortlessly!
+**ArGonaut** is an easy-to-use CLI argument parser for Go that automatically generates documentation for every command and flag—keeping your docs up-to-date effortlessly!

 ## Features ✨